 Connecting for the first time

 The primary way to move around Grid'5000 is using SSH.
-If you are not familiar with SSH, please consider the specific SSH and Grid'5000 tutorial.
-A reference page for SSH is also maintained with advanced configuration options heavy users will find useful.
+A reference page for SSH is also maintained with advanced configuration options that frequent users will find useful.

 As described in the figure below, when using Grid'5000, you will typically: